SolarArbiter/SolarArbiter.github.io/datapolicies.md

 an organization may ask the framework administrators to delete its data from the framework.

-Anonymized time series data and summary statistics derived from the data are owned by the framework and not deleted.
-(Framework is not allowed to sell anonymized data or statistics.)

-All non-public data will be securely deleted at the conclusion of the DOE funding period (June 30, 2021).
-The post-DOE-funding framework administrators and data contributors will need to resign new NDAs.
+All non-public data will be securely deleted at the conclusion of the DOE funding period (June 30, 2021) unless express written consent is granted by both the data contributor and the post-DOE-funding framework administrator.

-Users may delete data sooner than the end of the funding period.

 Data access policies